livseibert5/CellSociety/doc/DESIGN.md

 neighbors of each cell and pass it back to the cell, as Grid already had access to all the cells on the board and could easily determine the neighbors of any given cell.

-Another difference from the plan is that the Graphics and the GameLoop classes are not divided equally into all the visuals in the Graphics and only what need to run in the GameLoop (which was the original plan).
+Another difference from the plan is that the Graphics, and the GameLoop classes are not divided equally into all the visuals in the Graphics and only what need to run in the GameLoop (which was the original plan).
 Instead, the GameLoop also contains a lot of things that affect the visual.
-This was mainly because the GameLoop and Graphics class did not have a well defined job description, so it made it hard for me (lola) to understand specifically where to draw the line.
+This was mainly because the GameLoop and Graphics class did not have a well-defined job description, so it made it hard for me (lola) to understand specifically where to draw the line.
+Something else that was different in the display part of the plan was that we had not thought of using file chooser.
+In the final project, to implement whatever simulation you have to choose a file yourself with file chooser.

 ## New Features HowTo

+The user can already change features in a simulation like color and language, but they still can't change them while the simulation is running.
+We could do that by updating the language and the color in the step method and adding a ComboBox in the simulation grid view.
+The updateGrid method could check for the value in the ComboBox and set the color of the background, and the language to what the value in each ComboBox is.

 #### Easy to Add Features